 The body is made of trillions of cells, most of which carry out a specific task within the body.
 For instance, red blood cells transport oxygen throughout the body, muscle cells help grow and repair muscle tissue and epithelial cells create the layer of skin.

-Mesenchymal Stem Cells (MSCs) are remarkable cells located in many tissues of your body.
-One of the most important characteristics of stem cells is that they are unspecialized cells with the ability to mature and differentiate into multiple types of tissue including bone, tendon, ligament, cartilage, muscle and meniscus.
-In addition, these stem cells can self-renew, producing more stem cells.
+When these cells degrade or die, it is the job of “unspecialized” regenerative cells to produce new cells.
+These regenerative cells are considered “unspecialized” cells because they don’t have a defined job.
+Instead, these regenerative cells have the ability to mature and differentiate into multiple types of cells, including cells that form bone, tendon, ligament, cartilage, muscle and meniscus.
+In addition, these regenerative cells can self-renew, producing even more regenerative cells.
 They can even prevent other cells from dying due to lack of oxygen and they can produce anti-inflammatory proteins.

-When stem cells are injected into an arthritic hip, they attach to the areas of damaged tissue inside the hip joint.
-The stem cells are able to sense the microenvironment of the hip and determine what kind of cells to grow and what molecules are needed to enhance tissue healing.
-The stimulated stem cells begin to grow new cells and also act as your body’s own natural drug store producing and releasing the right combination of growth factors and proteins to stimulate healing and new growth of hip cartilage, tendon and other injured tissues.
-Learn more about how Stem Cell Therapy works to relieve hip pain.
+When regenerative cells are injected into an arthritic or injured hip, they attach to the areas of damaged tissue inside the hip joint.
+The regenerative cells are able to sense the microenvironment of the hip and determine what kind of cells to grow and what molecules are needed to enhance tissue healing.
+The stimulated regenerative cells begin to grow new cells and also act as your body’s own natural drug store producing and releasing the right combination of growth factors and proteins to stimulate healing and new growth of hip cartilage.
+Learn more about how regenerative cellular therapy works to relieve hip pain.

 Platelet Rich Plasma (PRP) Therapy for Hip Pain